 |School||School of Medicine and Public Health|

-On completion of this course students should be able to:
+On successful completion of this course, students will be able to:

-|Timetable||2014 Course Timetables for BIOS6100|
+|Timetable||2018 Course Timetables for BIOS6100|